brendacs/stop-bot/README.md

 # Contributing

 Contributions and pull requests are very welcome!
 This project uses [discord.js](https://github.com/hydrabolt/discord.js/) and ES6 syntax compiled using Babel.
-To contribute, please clone or fork the dev branch and configure `auth.json`.
+To contribute, please clone or fork the `dev1` branch and configure an `auth.json`.
 Read [CONTRIBUTING.md](CONTRIBUTING.md) for more a detailed guide on how to get started.
 If you are contributing, it is highly recommended that you join [Stop's Discord server](https://discord.gg/HwkMkKh) so you can discuss with me and other contributors.